animazum/Bioinformatics-Pipeline-Project/README.md

 I will upload a file with example bam and bed files in case that you need to do some testing before using larger files. (test BAM file was retrieved from https://github.com/brainstorm/)

-This program is capable to used as many bam or bed files as needed.
+This program is capable of using as many bam or bed files as needed.
 Also It only requires samtools and basic bash tools, so practically any machine linux ubuntu 20.04 LTS or similar would be able to run it in no time.
 ############################################################################

 ## Author